Ex-NYPD deputy inspector cleared at police corruption trial

 Prosecutors claimed Grant helped Reichberg obtain a licensed gun more quickly than usual and gave him other assistance in return for gifts.

-They also said Reichberg and another Orthodox Jewish businessman once dressed as Santa Clause to deliver gifts to high-ranking police officials on Christmas Day 2013.
+They also said Reichberg and another businessman, Jona Rechnitz, once dressed as Santa Claus to deliver gifts to high-ranking police officials on Christmas Day 2013.

+Rechnitz pleaded guilty to honest services wire fraud and testified for the government at the trial.
+He described arranging a flight on a private jet to Las Vegas for the Super Bowl in 2013, when the prostitute, Gabriella Curtis, was aboard.

 Comments